theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 If you can, avoid YouTube.

+Decentralized alternatives like [d.tube](https://d.tube/) and [lbry.tv](https://lbry.tv/) are available as options.

+They are getting more and more traction over time, maybe one day you can completely watch all your information needs and cat-videos on a platform different than YouTube.

 Use [invidio.us](https://www.invidio.us/) as an alternative front-end to YouTube instead.

 Checkout the [source on GitHub](https://github.com/omarroth/invidious#invidious-is-an-alternative-front-end-to-youtube) for more info.

-Alternatively decentralized alternatives like [d.tube](https://d.tube/) and [lbry.tv](https://lbry.tv/).

-They are getting more and more traction over time, maybe one day you can completely watch all your information needs and cat-videos on a platform different than YouTube.
+[NewPipe](https://newpipe.schabi.org/) if you're using Android.

 # Video conferencing